12 Types of Grass & Their Benefits (With Pictures)

 - Benefits: Extreme drought tolerance

-Bermuda grass is extremely drought resistant and makes a good choice for lawns across the southern United States.
-It is prone to grass stunt mites and other parasites, though, which causes it to be a high-maintenance variety best suited for experienced users who know how to deal with the problem.
+Bermuda grass is drought-resistant and makes a good choice for lawns across the southern United States.
+It is prone to grass stunt mites and other parasites, which causes it to be a high-maintenance variety best suited for experienced users who know how to deal with the problem.

 4. Buffalo Grass